 They are seedlings of plants collected in Iran (SLIZE 98-216).
 Flower stem is very short.
 Umbel of fine construction composed with long petal flowers.

 A white form of species which is one among the tallest alliums.
 They reach in flower time up to 1,5 m.
 The leaves are dark green shorter than leaves of many large alliums.
 All plants cultivated now are descendants of bulbs collected in Zagros mnt. by expedition of Brian Mathew in 1963 year.

 Allium hollandicum ALBUM

 There are two errors in one traditional name.
-It is an allium of unknown origin selected in Holland with very light lilac purple flowers.
+It is an allium of unknown origin selected in Holland with very light lilac flowers.

-Allium (Nectaroscordum) siculum
+Allium (Nectaroscordum) meliophilum

 Leaves are the same coloring like below, but they are erect

 and most multiple then leaves of ssp. rosenbachianum.
 Stem 1 m high.
 Flowers wine red.
-This alliums was found by me some kilometers away from the population of A. ros. ssp. rosenbachianum near Razjon village, Tajikistan
+This allium was found by me some kilometers away from the population of A. ros. ssp. rosenbachianum near Razjon village, Tajikistan

 It has wide often plicated leaves of unusual salad green coloring.
 Umbel 19 cm across, rose purple, on stem 70 cm long.